Dan-the-dunk/3D-Object-Retrieval/README.md

 ## Goal
 The goal of this project is to develop an accurate image retrieval system specifically tailored for Sino-nom characters.
 Sino-nom characters are a unique aspect of East Asian cultures, blending Chinese characters (Sino) with Vietnamese Nom script (nom).
 Retrieving similar characters accurately is crucial for various applications, including historical document analysis, cultural preservation, and language research.

 Although many local feature matching algorithms like SIFT, SURF, or ORB exist, these are designed to achieve speed and efficiency in the retrieval process.
-We decided to tackle this problem with a deep learning approach, which is expected to outperform traditional methods.
+I decided to tackle this problem with a deep learning approach, which is expected to outperform traditional methods.

 **This repo implements:**
 - Point Cloud sampling from 3D mesh.